by Pine Cove

 Can we adopt a puppy at the end of our week of camp?

-We cannot allow the puppies to leave camp prior to the end of Week 10, but you can write down the puppy’s name so that at the time of the silent auction, you’ll have the information ready when the puppy is called.
+We cannot allow the puppies to leave camp prior till the end of Week 10, but you can bid on a puppy anytime between May 24 and July 29.

 Click here to sign up for our Inside the Cove newsletter!